OotyOoty

 Best for: E-commerce brands on Shopify, BigCommerce, or WooCommerce.

-Honest limitation: Expensive at scale.
+Honest take: Expensive at scale.
 Once you pass 10K contacts, costs escalate quickly.
 The AI features work best with large datasets, so smaller stores get less benefit.

 Pricing: Free up to 250 contacts.
 Email from $20/mo.
 Email + SMS from $35/mo.